This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 This study was a retrospective analysis of EHRs of 2888 patients with HR+/HER2− mBC enrolled in the Flatiron Health Analytic Database.
 The study aimed to describe patient characteristics and real-world effectiveness of IBRANCE® plus an AI versus an AI alone in the first-line setting.2

-Real-world PFS was defined as the time from index date to the date of the first documentation of progressive disease or death due to any cause, whichever occurs first.
-Patients last known to be alive and progression-free within the follow up cut-off date are censored at the date of the last clinic note.
+§Real-world PFS was defined as the time from index date to the date of the first documentation of progressive disease or death due to any cause, whichever occurred first.
+Patients last known to be alive and progression free at the follow-up cut-off date are censored at the date of the last clinic note.

-IBRANCE® plus AI significantly prolonged median OS* (primary endpoint) by 5.9 months compared with AI alone (median 49.1 vs 43.2 months; HR=0.76; [95% CI: 0.65–0.87]; p=0.0001) in a heterogeneous population of patients with HR+/HER2− mBC, with consistent median OS improvements across the majority of patient subgroups.†2 In the siPTW analysis, IBRANCE® plus AI versus AI alone resulted in a 24% reduction in the risk of death.2
+In the sIPTW-adjusted analysis†, IBRANCE® plus AI significantly prolonged median OS* (primary endpoint) by 5.9 months compared with AI alone (median 49.1 vs 43.2 months; HR=0.76; [95% CI: 0.65–0.87]; p=0.0001) in a heterogeneous population of patients with HR+/HER2− mBC, with consistent median OS improvements across the majority of patient subgroups.†2 IBRANCE® plus AI versus AI alone resulted in a 24% reduction in the risk of death.2

 Figure adapted from Rugo H, et al. 2022.